Koelbel - 440

 - E-commerce marketing

-- "Conceptualizing Consciousness in Consumer Research," Journal of Consumer Research (in press); with Poehlman.
+- "Conceptualizing Consciousness in Consumer Research," Journal of Consumer Research (2017); with Poehlman.

 - "The Distinct Affective Consequences of Psychological Distance and Construal Level,” Journal of Consumer Research (2014); with Stein and Galguera.